As Seahawks head into free agency, quarterback is the biggest question mark

 It’s worth remembering the Seahawks can continue to talk with their own players until the negotiating period begins Monday.

-The Seahawks kept one restricted free agent in the fold Saturday when they placed an original-rounder tender on Haynes, meaning he will get a $2.54 million salary in 2022 if he makes the team, and can match any offer he might receive and receive compensation if he signs elsewhere in the form of a fourth-round pick, the round Haynes was taken in 2019.
+The Seahawks kept one restricted free agent in the fold Saturday when they placed an original-rounder tender on guard Phil Haynes, meaning he will get a $2.54 million salary in 2022 if he makes the team and can match any offer he might receive and receive compensation if he signs elsewhere in the form of a fourth-round pick, the round Haynes was taken in 2019.

 Are the Seahawks really making a run at Watson?